 - use strict design rules based on mathematical apparatus

-- to have complete data independence, i.e. changes to the application are minimal if relational database was changed.
+- to have complete data independence, i.e. changes to the application are minimal if the relational database was changed.

-Amazon Aurora is a MySQL or PostgreSQL compatible relational database dedicated to the cloud.
+Amazon Aurora is a MySQL or PostgreSQL-compatible relational database dedicated to the cloud.
 This database combines the speed and availability of traditional commercial databases with the simplicity and economy of an open-source database.
 Application code developed to use MySQL or PostgreSQL can be very quickly reconfigured to use Aurora and take advantage of all the benefits it provides.

 Amazon Aurora can be up to five times faster than standard MySQL databases.
 And compared to standard PostgreSQL databases, Aurora is three times faster.

-This service provides increased security, availability in different regions, as well as the reliability of commercial databases about 10 times cheaper in cost.
+This service provides increased security, and availability in different regions, as well as the reliability of commercial databases that is about 10 times cheaper in cost.
 Amazon Aurora is managed by Amazon Relational Database Service (RDS).
 This automates time-consuming administrative tasks that include provisioning hardware, setting up a database, installing updates, and backing up.

 Amazon Relational Database Service (Amazon RDS) is a relational cloud-based database with the ability to work with SQL queries.
 The main benefit of using RDS is to automate time-consuming administrative tasks such as hardware provisioning, database configuration, patching, and backups.

 As described in the user documentation, RDS provides the following database engines Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.
-Also, AWS Database Migration Service works very well for migration and replication of existing databases to Amazon Relational Database Service.
+Also, AWS Database Migration Service works very well for the migration and replication of existing databases to Amazon Relational Database Service.

 If analytical processing of large amounts of information is required, it is possible to use Redshift, which allows you to execute queries on structured and semi-structured data.
-These data may consist of several petabytes, could be located in a data warehouse, operational database, or data lake using standard SQL tools, as well as combine such data.
+This data may consist of several petabytes and can be located in a data warehouse, operational database, or data lake using standard SQL tools, as well as combine such data.
 Redshift makes it easy to store query results in an S3 data lake and then feed it to various analytics services such as Amazon EMR, Amazon Athena, and Amazon SageMaker.
 In addition, there is also the option to enable AQUA (Advanced Query Accelerator) mode, a new hardware-accelerated distributed cache that allows Redshift to run faster than other cloud storage solutions (up to 10x faster).

 Amazon DynamoDB is a high-speed database of key-value pairs and documents.
 DynamoDB operates in multiple regions with multiple active servers and has built-in security, backup and recovery, and in-memory caching.
 DynamoDB can handle more than 10 trillion requests per day and can handle peak loads in excess of 20 million requests per second.
 This key-value database provides less than 10 milliseconds of latency at any scale.
 DynamoDB can be used with AWS AppSync and GraphQL to develop interactive mobile and web applications with real-time updates.
 It should be noted about this database, the key-value paradigm accessed via API will be used instead of SQL as in relational databases.
 In addition, Amazon DynamoDB provides 99.99% availability and replicates six copies of your data across three AWS Availability Zones in each region DynamoDB tables are deployed.